 This is a wonderful way to express thanks and appreciation and bond as a family.
 You will be amazed at the difference this makes to lift your tween and teen’s spirits and the climate within your home.

-Here are 3 Ways To Use These Gratitude Affirmations And Cultivate A Habit Of Gratitude:
+Here are 3 Ways To Use These Gratitude Affirmations to Create Joy and Gratitude:

 You can use our gratitude affirmations and print them out and create your own (we left some blank pages too!).

 You can make a box yourself or buy one.
 The key is to keep it simple and make it doable.

 A few of the specific affirmations read things like:

 1) “One of the things I appreciate about you is…”

 2) “You did a really good job with…”

 3) “I’m grateful for how you…”

 You can also encourage other family members to write messages to one another to foster gratitude and appreciation.